SAP-samples/abap-cheat-sheets/07_String_Processing.md

 #### Excursion: Common Regular Expressions

 There are several ways to perform complex searches in strings using PCRE expressions.
 They can be quite complex.
 The following overview shows common PCRE expressions with simple examples.
-For more information, see [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenregex_pcre_syntax_specials.htm).
+It is not comprehensive.
+For more details, see [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenregex_pcre_syntax_specials.htm).

 Characters and character types